aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="sample-debug-configurations"></a> Sample Debug Configurations

-Configuration structures group related parameters and reuse shapes where possible.
+Configuration structures are modelled so that they group related parameters, and allows the toolkit to reuse structure types where possible.

 Here is an example Debug Configuration to debug a SAM Template resource called "HelloWorldResource".
-The only required fields are: type, request, samTemplate.path, samTemplate.resource
+The required fields are: type, request, invokeTarget

 ```jsonc
 {